Neuroimmune Foundation is a 501(c)(3) non-profit organization dedicated to

 • catalyzing research at an unprecedented pace that will ultimately lead to lasting remission for all individuals impacted by these disorders.

-The 2025 Inflammatory Brain Disorders Conference is hosted by Neuroimmune Institute, in partnership with Neuroimmune Foundation and with our Stanford and UCSF collaborators.
+The 2026 Inflammatory Brain Disorders Conference is hosted by Neuroimmune Institute, in partnership with Neuroimmune Foundation and with our Stanford, UCSF, and USYD collaborators.
 Neuroimmune Institute was founded with the goal of rapidly advancing clinical medicine and research focused on immunopsychiatric, neuroimmune, and inflammatory brain conditions as well as autism.

 Neuroimmune Institute offers continuing medical education on a broad array of topics beyond the scope of Neuroimmune Foundation’s mission.